-Indication Aimovig® is indicated for the preventive treatment of migraine in adults.
+Indication Aimovig® (erenumab-aooe) is indicated for the preventive treatment of migraine in adults.

 Aimovig® (erenumab-aooe) is indicated for the preventive treatment of migraine in adults.